tembo-io/website/landing/src/content/docs/postgres_guides/how-to-create-a-postgres-user/how-to-create-a-postgres-user.md

 ---
-sidebar_position: 2
-tags:
-  - Postgres Basics
+title: How to create a Postgres User
 ---

 import PostgresUser from './images/create-postgres-user.png'

-# How to create a Postgres User

 Postgres provides the flexibility to add multiple users to a specific database, allowing for fine-grained control over user access and permissions.
 This also helps in maintaining the security of the database and can help prevent serious issues if a user account is compromised.